python-escpos/python-escpos/doc/user/usage.rst

 Troubleshooting
 ---------------

-This section gathers varios hint on troubleshooting.
+This section gathers various hints on troubleshooting.

 Print with STAR TSP100 family
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^